PALOMAR COLLEGE ANITA & STAN MAAG FOOD & NUTRITION CENTER

 - Eligible students may access the food bank once per month on an emergency basis.

 - Complete out the Palomar College Food Bank Application (link below).
+We have copies ready for you in the Office of Student Affairs and at the Food & Nutrition Center.

 - Food is distributed according to the number of immediate family members in the household (significant other/partner/spouse and/or minor children), and according to the availability of items.